 The CHERI execution mode is key in providing backwards compatibility with the base RISC-V ISA.
-RISC-V software is able to execute unchanged in implementations supporting both Zcheripurecap and Zcherihybrid provided that the 'Infinite' capability is installed in 'ddc' and 'pcc' (with 'M=0', i.e. in Integer Pointer Mode).
+RISC-V software is able to execute unchanged in implementations supporting both Zcheripurecap and Zcherihybrid provided that the 'Infinite' capability is installed in 'ddc' and 'pcc' (with 'M=1', i.e. in Integer Pointer Mode).
 Setting both registers to 'Infinite' ensures that:

-- All permissions are granted - The bounds authorise accesses to the entire address space i.e base is 0 and top is $2^{MXLEN}$
+- All permissions are granted - The bounds authorise accesses to the entire address space i.e base is 0 and top is 2^{MXLEN} for code capabilities, i.e. when the [X-permission](#) is set.

-5.2.
+7.2.
 CHERI Execution Mode Encoding

-Zcherihybrid adds a new CHERI execution mode field (M) to capabilities within the AP field (see
+Zcherihybrid adds a new CHERI execution Mode field ('M') to the capability format, which is only valid